 - Part time 20-plus hour benefit-eligible employees receive four or five hours, depending on work schedules.

-To provide increased flexibility for most, employee’s personal days are in the form of annual leave which may be used in less than full day increments.
-Bargaining unit employees should consult the applicable collective bargaining agreement for their holiday schedules.
-The annual holiday schedule for 2013 is:
+To provide increased flexibility for most, employees’ personal days are in the form of annual leave which may be used in less than full day increments.
+Bargaining unit employees should consult the applicable collective bargaining agreement for their holiday schedules and personal day provisions.
+The annual holiday schedule for 2015 is:

 *Unrepresented employees will receive a credit of 16 hours of annual leave which will be reflected in the annual leave balances for a pay period in January established by Accounting/Payroll Central.